 - Contributing to a paper on the issue of climate finance,3 which highlighted policies and tools that can be employed to improve the risk-return ratio of investments in infrastructure in developing and emerging economies; this was shared with Angela Merkel’s office as part of her G7 chairmanship.

-Our engagement on climate change in the run up to the Paris negotiations has focused on two main workstreams: the first focusing on corporates and ensuring they are integrating climate risks within their strategies, and the second targeting policymakers to make these changes come about.
-While the Paris meetings are without a doubt important, we see the more significant development as the technological revolution underway in energy systems, which we believe will only continue even if global policy efforts fall short of what is being hoped for.
+Our engagement on climate change in the run up to the Paris climate deal negotiations has focused on two main workstreams: the first focusing on corporates and ensuring they are integrating climate risks within their strategies, and the second targeting policymakers to make these changes come about.
+While the Paris climate deal meetings are without a doubt important, we see the more significant development as the technological revolution underway in energy systems, which we believe will only continue even if global policy efforts fall short of what is being hoped for.

-From an investor point of view, once the Paris meetings are over, the question will remain about how to meaningfully integrate climate change into investment portfolios.
+From an investor point of view, once the Paris climate deal meetings are over, the question will remain about how to meaningfully integrate climate change into investment portfolios.
 Much of the focus to date has been on risk — on divestment or cutting down the carbon footprint.
-If the Paris meetings send a strong signal that the ‘green’ industrial revolution is set to continue, then the smart investor may switch their attention to looking at the opportunities this could bring.
+If the Paris climate deal meetings send a strong signal that the ‘green’ industrial revolution is set to continue, then the smart investor may switch their attention to looking at the opportunities this could bring.

 2 ESG Viewpoint, “Stranded Assets: Planning for a carbon constrained world,” June 2015